pbnelson/rotswap/README.md

     cp rotswap.sh ~/
     sudo cp rotswap.desktop /usr/share/applications

-At that point, use the Ubuntu application menu to search for *rotation* then drag its icon onto the Unity Launcher (or onto desktop, if you prefer).
+At that point, use the Ubuntu application menu to search for *Swap Screen Rotation* then drag its icon onto the Unity Launcher (or onto desktop, if you prefer).

 That's it!
 There is no other installation required.
 The xrandr, xinput and gsettings commands used by rotswap.sh are part of the standard Ubuntu installation.